Sen. Marshall to Newsmax: Remember Military, Gold Star Families' Sacrifice

 Since coming to Congress, Marshall has championed the FIRST Act, legislation to honor fallen Big Red One Soldiers at the First Infantry Division Monument.
 It takes an act of Congress to add names to the monument.

-He noted on Newsmax Sunday that the 1st Division calls Fort Raleigh in Kansas home.
+He noted on Newsmax on Sunday that the 1st Division calls Fort Raleigh in Kansas home.

 "We do have several Gold Star families with us," he said.
 "Today we gave them a nice tour of the Capitol last night and just had breakfast with them."